gabrielts212/gabrielts2122/README.md

   •🎓 I have a degree in Systems Analysis and Development from (Uva).

-  •💻 I'm a full-stack developer
+  •💻 I'm a Full-Stack developer

   •📧 My E-mail: gabrielts2122@gmail.com
   <h1></h1>